maisam2004/dental_clinic/dentalhealthyclinic/README.md

 ### Acknowledgement and support

-* This whole chapter took me months to complete  due to circumstances beyond control.
+* This whole chapter took me months to complete  due to circumstances.
 Despite all this I  would love to extend my gratitude to Code institute and their amazing team.
 The tutor support for this project in particular, Ed, Ger you guys did a superb job.
 * My Mentor Jubril sharp,straight and honest feedback